dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 :::

-The following permission sets are available for assignment for dbt Cloud Enterprise.
+The following permission sets are available for assignment for dbt Cloud Enterprise plans.
-Please contact your Account Manager to implement the permissions defined here.
+Please contact your Customer Success Manager to implement the permissions defined here.
-See [Seats and Users](cloud-seats-and-users) for more information on user licenses.

 ## Permission Sets

 The following permission sets are available for assignment in dbt Cloud Enterprise accounts.
+They can be granted to dbt Cloud groups which are then in turn granted to users.

 ### Account Admin
 - **Has permissions on:** Authorized projects, account-level settings